 During my 2014 treatment at Providence Cancer Center, I was hospitalized in a private room because Interleukin-2 infusions required continued monitoring for dangerously low blood pressure.
-Now in 2017, need for further treatment brings me to the out-patient infusion center, a familiar setting for most cancer patients.
+Now in 2017, the need for further treatment brings me to the outpatient infusion center, a familiar setting for most cancer patients.

 A typical infusion center is a large room with stations where individual patients spend part of a day receiving an intravenous cancer-fighting drug.
 At Providence Cancer Center, patient lounges are arranged in a semi-circle along window walls of a large room at the Northwest corner of the sixth floor.

 The infusion center is staffed by several specialized nurses experienced with managing cancer patients and their treatment.
 Each nurse works with a few patients concurrently, cycling them through drawing blood, reviewing lab results, verifying eligibility for treatment, administering the prescribed treatment, and sending the patients on their way.
 Two nurses cross-check each other when the prescribed treatment is sent from the pharmacy to avoid any mistakes.